Enfield Southgate in the 1997 general election: Declaration

 There was a brief ripple of laughter when Cunneen read out Portillo's given names – Michael Denzil Xavier – and then quiet as he announced Portillo's vote – 19,137 (41.1%) – followed by some applause.
-After announcing the results for Alan Storkey of the Christian Democrat Party – 289 (0.6%) – and waiting for brief cheers from Storkey's supporters to subside, Cunneen announced Twigg's name and then his vote – 20,570 votes (44.2%) – triggering sustained loud celebrations from Labour supporters.
+After announcing the results for Alan Storkey (Christian Democrat) – 289 (0.6%) – and waiting for brief cheers from Storkey's supporters to subside, Cunneen announced Twigg's name and then his vote – 20,570 votes (44.2%) – triggering sustained loud celebrations from Labour supporters.

 Portillo's defeat represented a 17.4% swing to Labour.
-Although Twigg retained the seat with an increased majority in 2001, it returned to the Conservative Party in 2005 with a swing of 8.7%.
+Although Twigg retained the seat with an increased majority in the 2001 general election, David Burrowes won it back for the Conservative Party in 2005 with a swing of 8.7%.

 'Portillo moment'

-The 1997 loss, symbolising the loss of the election by the Conservative Party, has been referred to as "the Portillo moment", and in the cliché "Were you up for Portillo?" (i.e., "Were you awake/did you see Portillo's result announced on television?")
+The 1997 loss, symbolising the loss of the election by the Conservative Party, has been referred to as "the Portillo moment", and in the cliché "Were you up for Portillo?" (i.e., "Were you awake/did you see Portillo's result announced on television?").
 Portillo himself commented, thirteen years later, that as a consequence "My name is now synonymous with eating a bucketload of shit in public."